Good morning! Let's get straight down to bringing you more details from this breaking story at Elland Road.

 As stated above, the deal for the club is thought to be for around £52m, but Ken Bates

-Current chairman Ken Bates will stay on until the end of the season before being appointed club president.
+will stay in charge until the end of the season.

 "It will take investment but we wouldn't have bought a club like this if we were not willing to make that investment.
 We are not going to be spending crazy money but make the investment sustainable and make the club successful."

 Salem Patel: "January is not a great time to do business.
 We already have quite a good squad and others coming back from injury.
 Neil [Warnock] has already stated what he wants and we will try and help him to do that."